D4rK7355608/com.d4rk.cleaner/README.md

 # Get started today

-Download Smart Cleaner from the Google Play Store today and start freeing up space and improving the performance of your Android device.
-It's free and easy to use, and it's the perfect way to keep your device running at its best.
+Download Smart Cleaner from the Google Play Store today to efficiently remove clutter and free up storage.
+A device with more available space can often feel more responsive.
+Smart Cleaner is a free and easy-to-use tool, making it simple to keep your phone's storage in good order.

 # Feedback